pklaus/pi-top-install/README.md

 **Install pi-top-hub software (experimental)**

-The pi-top-hub software is required to turn the hub off automatically after a shutdown of the Raspberry pi.
+The pi-top-hub software is required to turn the hub off automatically after a shutdown of the Raspberry Pi.

 THIS SCRIPT IS EXPERIMENTAL AND NOT FULLY TESTED: USE ONLY AT OUR OWN RISK.
 UNLESS YOU ARE WILLING TO EXPERIMENT, YOU MIGHT PREFER TO REMOVE UNWANTED FEATURES FROM PI-TOP-OS (see https://github.com/rricharz/pi-top-just-as-raspbian.git).